armankhondker/aVeryFunCryptoService/README.md

 * Add integration tests
 * DB Connection to store our API calls
 * HTTP Error Handling
+* Potential Refactoring within the APIs (perhaps consolidate to one API call for both pushes)
 * Custom User Interface for interact with APIs

 #### Libaries Utilized